 Revitalising the Heart of Chesterfield

-Chesterfield is undergoing a major transformation, with refurbishment plans being carried out by Chesterfield Borough Council for a number of key town centre sites.
+Chesterfield is undergoing a major transformation part of the Revitalising the Heart of Chesterfield, with refurbishment plans being carried out by Chesterfield Borough Council at key town centre sites.

-The historic marketplace will be revamped with better lighting and power, improved access and new stall layouts, general paving repairs, new flexible trading areas and repairs to existing stall structures.
+The historic marketplace is being revamped with better lighting and power, improved access and new stall layouts, general paving repairs, new flexible trading areas and repairs to new stall structures.

-The remaining £8.9m of funding will be used to further regenerate Chesterfield’s historic town centre.
-The council’s vision is a beating heart for the town, with modern events, experiences, excitement and ease of movement through and around the historic core.
+The remaining funding will be used to regenerate Chesterfield’s historic town centre.
+Our town will support contemporary events, experiences, excitement and ease of movement through and around the historic core.

 Improvements will be centred around key public spaces (listed below) and the connectivity between these locations, Stephenson Memorial Hall, the iconic Crooked Spire and key visitor arrival points.